- Visiting Chesapeake?

 Nature Academy in Nature's Classroom: Geared towards children

 Self-Guided Tree Walk: Visit the 3 miles of trails at the Arboretum and educate yourself on the various species of trees.
 Many of the trees have been labeled with their common and Latin names so that they can be easily identified.
 During the fall trees like the Paw-Paw and Fig take center stage producing fruit that rains down along the tree canopy of the trail system.
 In the spring, the Stewartia grove adds color from its beautiful flowers for all to see.
+The Camellia Cove is only 1 of 3 sites in Virginia on the American Camellia Trail.

 Volunteers are the backbone of the Arboretum.
 With 48 acres of trees, trails, picnic areas, barns and the homestead house it would be impossible to operate the facility without volunteer efforts.
 Scouts, civic leagues, church groups and many others volunteer thousands of hours each year to keep the facility maintained for public use.